Car Dealership Marketing Playbook 2026

 Build the Channel Mix Around Profit, Not Habit

-The average dealership spends $528,923 annually on advertising, with over 65% going to digital channels.
+The average dealership spends over $500,000 annually on advertising, with more than 65% going to digital.
 That’s a lot of money to spend on drift.
 Too many stores keep funding the same channels because a vendor sends a glossy report full of clicks and impressions that don’t connect to units sold.

 Paid Search: Harvest Active Buyers